On this page

 As part of the Child Safe Standards, organisations that work with children are required to have processes for responding to and reporting suspected child abuse.
 Organisations also have other obligations such as having a commitment to child safety and a code of conduct.

 Raising your child safety concerns by speaking with the organisation may be an appropriate starting point.
-The organisation may have a child safety officer, or another people who have the role of looking after child safety systems and being the contact point if there is an allegation of child abuse or inappropriate behaviour with children.
-You could also approach the head of the organisation who has the legal responsibility to ensure the organisation is complying with the Child safe Standards.
+The organisation may have a child safety officer, or other people who have the role of looking after child safety systems and being the contact point if there is an allegation of child abuse or inappropriate behaviour with children.
+You could also approach the head of the organisation who has the legal responsibility to ensure the organisation is complying with the Child Safe Standards.

 Organisations should make their policies and processes for reporting allegations of abuse available to staff and volunteers, parents and carers, children and young people and members of the community.